-- The pair are different weapons in Fate/stay night.
-Excalibur functions more like a Wave Motion Gun, whereas Caliburn simply appears to be a really powerful sword, to the point where a projection of it, if wielded by Saber, can kill Beserker seven times in a single strike.
+- In Fate/stay night Caliburn was drawn from the stone and broken in battle, replaced by the fairy-forged Excalibur.
+Excalibur can function as a powerful Wave Motion Sword, while Caliburn can perform a similar if weaker attack, to the point where a projection of it, if wielded by Saber, can kill Berserker seven times in a single strike.
 That is only if it is wielded by Saber though.
 And that's just a replica.

-- This gets even more confusing in Fate Nuovo Guerra, where King Uther uses a version of Caliburn that can simply be defined as "Caliburn before being put into the stone".
+- In Fate/Nuovo Guerra, King Uther uses a version of Caliburn that can simply be defined as "Caliburn before being put into the stone".